IvoNet/docker-x11webui/README.md

 A docker **base** image for running X11 desktop (graphical) applications as a website.

+It can run desktop applications internally and expose them it through clever usage of x11 / vnc and apache guacamole as a website in browsers.

 # Usage

 See `run.sh` for an examples on how to run the application.